skip to content

 Pharmacology is the science concerned with the study of drugs and how they work.
 To pharmacologists, a drug is any chemical agent which produces a recognisable biological effect.

 Pharmacology is also concerned with the search for new drugs and how they can best be used in the treatment of diseases in both humans and animals.
-Some more information about pharmacology is given by the British Pharmacological Society.
+You can find out more about pharmacology at the British Pharmacological Society website.

 At Cambridge, Pharmacology is studied in the second and third years as part of the Natural Sciences Tripos (NST) Part II course and Biological and Biomedical Sciences (BBS) Part II course.